The German Shepherd is one of the most popular dog breeds and for all the right reasons!

 Their legs and shoulders are also muscular, firm, and thick, while their tails are bushy and hang down when the dog is at rest!

-There are double-coated, plush-coated and long-hair-coated types of German Shepherds, while the usual coat colors vary between: black with tan, sable or all black.
+There are double-coated, plush-coated and long-hair-coated types of German Shepherds, while the natural coat colors vary between black with tan, sable or all black.

 Regardless, these dogs are still all German Shepherds, if they are purebred, as coat color and length may vary!